 Exxon Wins New York Climate Change Fraud Case

 A judge has handed ExxonMobil a victory in only the second climate change lawsuit to reach trial in the United States.
-The decision was a blow for New York's Attorney General's Office, which brought the case.
+The decision was a blow for the New York Attorney General's Office, which brought the case.

 Justice Barry Ostrager of the New York State Supreme Court said that the attorney general failed to prove that the oil giant broke the law.